 I’ve heard so many horror stories of friends and friends of friends travelling without travel insurance and ending up in terrible situations.
 Both Matt and I have fallen sick multiple times while travelling and have needed to rely on travel insurance for hospital bills.
 If we hadn’t taken out a policy, we would have been out of pocket a lot of money and been in a really bad situation.

 The Fix: You absolutely must have travel insurance.
-Be sure to take out your insurance policy as soon as you book your tickets, that way, depending on your cover, you’ll be protected if your flights are cancelled for some reason or you can’t take the trip due to illness.
-We found it far more cost effective to take out an annual insurance policy for both of us, as we travel so frequently.
+Be sure to take out your insurance policy as soon as you book your tickets, that way, depending on your cover, you’ll be protected if your flights are cancelled for some reason or you can’t make the trip due to illness.
+We found it far more cost-effective to take out an annual insurance policy for both of us, as we travel so frequently.
 Read: Our Travel Resources

 14. Paying too much on bank fees